 Anonymously.
 In Paris.

 My purpose in writing this is two-fold.
 First is to completely disregard the idea that Thomas Jefferson was any sort of noble person, rare intellectual, or least of all, a hero.
 Unless we’re in the habit of lionizing white supremacist rapists.
 Actually, looking at the full spectrum of US history, we probably do that a lot, and need to stop immediately.
 And go back and revoke a number of hero badges while we’re at it.

 The second is to make clear connections between Jefferson as one of the foundational ideologues of the United States, and the pervasive and enduring ideology of white supremacy.
 Whether we’re looking at the crackpot racist ideas of the Ku Klux Klan, the “scientific” racism of biologists and social scientists, or the more covert, unexamined, hidden prejudices towards black people interwoven into the cultural and historical fabric of the country, manifest in everything from media representations and the black hair industry, to white flight and police brutality, we can find an ideological seed in Notes on the State of Virginia.
-And that makes the book, perhaps more than anything else Jefferson wrote or contributed to—including the Declaration and the Constitution—one of the real founding documents of the United States.
+And that makes the book, perhaps more than anything else Jefferson wrote or contributed to —including the Declaration of Independence — one of the real founding documents of the United States.

 If the most well-known of the “Founding Fathers” was a white supremacist—documented by his own hand—and that the ideas advanced in Notes have become thematic in how black people have been perceived throughout history and continue to be perceived in the present, is it really so difficult to understand claims that the United States is a white supremacist nation?